calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 ## Chapter 9

-Cookie and the rest ran to the calico cats as fast as they could.
+Cookie and the rest ran to the tuxedo cats as fast as they could.

 Cookie hugged all of them and said, im so happy to see you!!!